 - USA www.cefaly.us for $349.
 You’ll need a copy of your prescription before they’ll send you a device.

-- Australia – Cheapest place to get them is from the Brain Foundation for $350 AUD.
-Otherwise you can go to the pharmacy for $400.
+- Australia – Cheapest place to get them is from the Brain Foundation for $390 AUD.
+Otherwise they can sell in the pharmacy for up to $450.
 Make sure you check your health plan for rebates as you could get over $100 back.
-Cefaly devices can also be rented from www.cefaly.com.au
+Cefaly devices can also be rented and bought from www.cefaly.com.au

 Currently, the Cefaly device appears to be a worthy utility to add to the patient toolkit.
 It is one that I now use in my daily regime.